Psychosynthesis/Mongorai/README.md

 Is blazing fast for all operations, including sort/skip/limit.

-Based on the (Huggingface Mongoku)[https://github.com/huggingface/Mongorai] project, but the frontend has been completely rewritten in ReactJS, the build process has been significantly simplified, and the number of dependencies has been reduced.
+Based on the [Huggingface Mongoku](https://github.com/huggingface/Mongoku) project, but the frontend has been completely rewritten in ReactJS, the build process has been significantly simplified, and the number of dependencies has been reduced.

 Built on TypeScript/Node.js/React.

-### Install & Run
+### Install & Run (not worked yet)

-This is the easy and recommended way of installing and running Mongorai.
+This is the way Mongoku was installed:

 ```
 # Install